 Above it is the X58 stalwart i7 930 which was one of the more popular solutions from the very first “i” generation of CPU’s and one a lot of people are possibly quite familiar in more studio use as it did represent a sizable leap in performance on its launch over the older Core series of CPU.
 As such it is included as a good benchmark to see how the performance has improved over the last five years of processor advancement.

 Next up is the other mobile solution on the chart.
-The i7 4710MQ is a quad core mid to high end laptop CPU solution and one of the most common chips found in laptops around the £1000 mark.
+The i7 4710MQ is a quad-core mid to high-end laptop CPU solution and one of the most common chips found in laptops around the £1000 mark.
 Whilst it has a few more CPUs above it in the range, they have only marginal clock speed jumps and the price does raise up quite rapidly as you progress through the models meaning that the 4710MQ offers the best mobile performance bang per buck at this time and that has made it popular current option in this segment.
-Coming in around the same performance levels as the i7 2600k CPU which was the top of the range mid level solution a few years ago, it offers a decent performance level out on the road for when you need to take your studio with you.
+Coming in at the same performance levels as the i7 2600k CPU which was the top of the range mid-level solution a few years ago, it offers a decent performance level out on the road for when you need to take your studio with you.